tractorcow/cow/readme.md

 * `module:translate <modules>` Updates translations for modules and commits this to source control.
 If you don't specify a list of modules then all modules will be translated.
 Specify 'installer' for root module.
+You can use `--push` option to push to origin at the end, or `--exclude` if your list of modules is the list to exclude.
+By default all modules are included, unless whitelisted or excluded.